Guide · Synthesized · Not playtested

 Conflicts & gaps

-Two sources differ on what Strikes + Bubbleproduces: allthings.how says the bubble splits into three bouncing copies, the wikily.gg page just says "extended duration."
+Community write-ups disagree on what Strikes + Bubbleproduces: some report the bubble splits into three bouncing copies, others report only an extended duration.
 We list neither in the matrix above because it's unsafe to plan a build around a contradiction.
 Test both in the Build Planner and tell us which behaviour you observe.

-We've also notshipped a full elemental-status table (e.g. how long burn ticks, how Contagious chains) — the public sources are inconsistent on tick rates and chain depth.
-Once a written source publishes verifiable numbers, we'll add a status-effect section.
+We have also notshipped a full elemental-status table (e.g. how long burn ticks, how Contagious chains) — the available figures are inconsistent on tick rates and chain depth.
+We'll add a status-effect section once verifiable numbers are confirmable.

 What this matrix doesn't cover